MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/create-responsive-layout.md

 ## Understand app and screen dimensions

 To make your app's layouts respond to changes in the screen dimensions, you'll write formulas that use the **Width** and **Height** properties of the screen.
-To show these properties, open an app in PowerApps Studio, and then select a screen.
+To show these properties, open an app in Power Apps Studio, and then select a screen.
 The default formulas for these properties appear on the **Advanced** tab of the right-hand pane.

 **Width** = `Max(App.Width, App.DesignWidth)`